Lorentz-covariant spinor wave packet: Introduction

-In this paper, we propose a new formulation of manifestly Lorentz-\emph{covariant} spinor wave packet, with which we can avoid this difficulty.
-Our definition is more natural in the sense that wave packets do not mix with each other under Lorentz transformations.
-Then we prove the completeness of this spinor wave packet in the one-particle subspace.
-Finally, generalizing this completeness relation, we will show that the spinor field can be expanded by our spinor wave packet, and discuss several well-known operators in the wave packet basis.
+Our definition ensures that wave packets remain separate and distinct under Lorentz transformations.
+We then establish the completeness of this newly defined spinor wave packet within the free one-particle subspace.
+Expanding on this concept, we demonstrate that the spinor field can be effectively expanded using our spinor wave packet.
+Additionally, we explore the application of this approach to several well-established operators in the wave packet basis, providing a comprehensive understanding of its implications in quantum field theory.

-The organization of this paper is as follows: In Section~\ref{Lorentz-covariant spinor wave packet}, we discuss the wave packet with spin in one-particle subspace and propose a new definition of Lorentz-covariant spinor wave-packet basis.
-In Section~\ref{Spinor field expanded by wave packets}, generalizing the discussion in the previous section, we introduce the creation and annihilation operator of the spinor wave packet.
-Then we show that the free fermion field can be expanded by this spinor wave packet.
-Finally, in Section~\ref{Spinor field expanded by wave packets}, we will give the expression of several operators in QFT, i.e.\ the total Hamiltonian, momentum, and charge operators, in terms of wave packets.
+The paper is organized as follows: Section~\ref{Lorentz-covariant spinor wave packet} introduces the new Lorentz-covariant spinor wave-packet basis in the one-particle subspace.
+Section~\ref{Spinor field expanded by wave packets} extends this to the creation and annihilation operators, showing how the free fermion field can be expanded using this basis.
+Finally, Section~\ref{Energy, momentum, and charge} presents the expression of several QFT operators in terms of wave packets.